T – Tires and Wheels

 L – Lights and Electrics

-- Ignition Switch: If your ATV has an ignition switch, check its condition by turning it on and off during your warm-up period to make sure it works properly.
+Visibility is key, especially if you plan to ride into the evening.
+Checking your ATV’s lights and electrical systems ensures you can see—and be seen—while on the trails.- Ignition Switch: If your ATV has an ignition switch, check its condition by turning it on and off during your warm-up period to make sure it works properly.

 - Engine Stop Switch: Test the engine stop switch to confirm that it cuts off the engine when needed.